JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/REBIRTH.md

 ## // MARTEN
-**Drafted:** \
-Just like a normal day in his hospital bed, Marten would wake up expecting nothing, even though his entire world had just changed.
-He finds himself in his hospital bed, oddly enough without any pain at all.
-He remembers his name, his situation, and all that had happened, and his memories don't fade either.
-- He steps out of bed in awe, stretching and moving like he hadn't been able to do, before deciding to step out of hospital room, wondering why it's do quiet in the otherwise busy and lively hospital
-- Instead, upon stepping out, Vászi stands at the end of the hallway, who then explains Marten's situation and guides him through his rebirth

 ### Freed From Pain
 *// POV: Marten* \
 The vivid, colourful dreams of the Dragons of Vao seemed to reach an end.
 Morning was approaching, and despite being asleep, my mind and my body were both aware of this.
 Before long, I slowly opened my eyes, finding myself in the ever familiar hospital room that I had spent the last months in.
 The sun was shining brightly through my window, and it almost seemed like a totally different world without the Aurora dancing over the Vaon mountains.
 But something seemed off.
 I still felt bedridden, and looking around my room, I picked up just how eerily quiet the rest of the hospital was.
 I could usually always pick up at least five different voices in the hallway, laughter from the reception, distant beeping from the other rooms, but neither of those sounds were prominent at this very moment.